Winipedia/pyrig/README.md

    poetry run pyrig init
    ```

-   This command performs the following steps:
+   This command performs the following steps in order:
+   1. Writes dev dependencies to `pyproject.toml`
+   2. Updates dependencies to install dev dependencies
-   - Creates the project root structure (source and test packages)
+   3. Creates the project root structure (source and test packages)
-   - Initializes all configuration files
-   - Generates test skeletons for all source code
+   4. Generates test skeletons for all source code
-   - Updates all dependencies to latest versions
-   - Runs all pre-commit hooks
+   5. Runs all pre-commit hooks
-   - Executes the test suite
+   6. Executes the test suite (which also installs pre-commit hooks)
+   7. Installs dependencies to activate CLI commands

 6. **Commit and push changes**
    ```bash